Analysis of variance

 Analysis of variance (ANOVA) is a family of statistical methods used to compare the means of two or more groups by analyzing variance.
-Specifically, ANOVA compares the amount of variation between the group means to the amount of variation within each group.
+Specifically, ANOVA compares the amount of variation between the group means to the amount of variations within each group.
 If the between-group variation is substantially larger than the within-group variation, it suggests that the group means are likely different.
 This comparison is done using an F-test.
 The underlying principle of ANOVA is based on the law of total variance, which states that the total variance in a dataset can be broken down into components attributable to different sources.
 In the case of ANOVA, these sources are the variation between groups and the variation within groups.

 ANOVA was developed by the statistician Ronald Fisher.
 In its simplest form, it provides a statistical test of whether two or more population means are equal, and therefore generalizes the t-test beyond two means.